The Ashes Cricket Betting Guide

 This series is always the pinnacle of cricket betting.
 All bookmakers offer a series of bets way above the normal amount of markets we normally get for any other test series.
 Each match will be priced up in great detail as will many other things like correct scores, top batsmen and bowler markets as well as player of the series and series handicap betting.
 The entire series is shown live on Sky so the punter has access to every ball which is bowled.

-England have won the last two Ashes series, at home in 2009 and in Australia during the winter of 2010/11.
-This has caused Australia to look hard at their domestic structure believing that England’s success comes from the back of a solid domestic program.
-Generally over the last 20 years Australia have dominated this series but there’s now enough to suggest the tide has turned and England will be hoping to defend the urn when Australia next come to England in 2013.
+England had won the last two Ashes series, at home in 2009 and in Australia during the winter of 2010/11.
+This had caused Australia to look hard at their domestic structure believing that England’s success comes from the strength of a solid domestic program.
+Generally over the last 20 years Australia had dominated this series but the feeling that the tide was turning in favour of England was well and truly confirmed in 2013 when England won the series 3-0.
+England were potentially denied a 4-0 win after a controversial end to the final test at The Oval when bad light put an end to the final days play with England requiring 21 runs from 24 balls,